 14. Philadelphia University + Thomas Jefferson University

-Jefferson University’s certified midwife programs include two and three year tracks to the American Midwifery Certification Board exam, with the final four semesters of both being full-time, with advanced placement for certain qualified MEAC-educated professional midwives.
-A bachelor’s degree is prerequisite, as a primarily online nurse midwifery programs with only two intensives, it’s not difficult to work Jefferson into your educational career plan.
-Accessibility is one of the strongest attractions for this program, with online education allowing students to do the bulk of their coursework on their own time, making it the ideal program for working professionals looking to advance their careers with further training.
+Jefferson University’s certified midwife programs include two and three-year tracks to the American Midwifery Certification Board exam.
+The final four semesters of both programs are full-time with advanced placement for certain qualified MEAC-educated professional midwives.
+However, a bachelor’s degree is a prerequisite.
+As a primarily online nurse-midwifery program with only two intensives, it’s not difficult to work Jefferson into your educational career plan.
+In addition, accessibility is one of the strongest attractions for this program, with online education allowing students to do the bulk of their coursework on their own time.
+This flexibility makes it ideal for working professionals who want to advance their careers with further training.

 Format: Online (with 2 intensives)